BrunoKrugel/dotfiles/.github/readme.md

 ## Introduction

+I do not own anything related to NvChad, this is only my configs that I use with it.

 I have been a VSCode user for years and I am slowly moving forward to `NVIM`, so this is my config that mimic `VSCode` key binds and UI, with a goal of removing plugins as I am getting used to it and learning more about `NVIM`.

 ## Installation guide